|Actively Caring for People|| |

 Co-Adviser: Gretchen Frank

 SKD is the national honor society for students of English at two-year colleges.To qualify for membership, a student must complete a minimum of one non-developmental college English course, receive a B or above in all Englishcourses, have a minimum 3.3 cumulative GPA, and complete at least one semester of college coursework.

 |Student Chapter of the American Dental Hygienists' Association|| |

-Co-Advisor: Maryanne Zavarella
+Co-Adviser: Maryanne Zavarella

-Co-Advisor: Donna Mazzone
+Co-Adviser: Donna Mazzone

 The Student Chapter of the American Dental Hygienists' Association (SADHA) cultivates, promotes and sustains the art and science of dental hygiene.